 Real thought leaders have their opinion heard and respected in many places beyond their personal platform.
 That’s why you’ll have to share your ideas on other platforms.
 This is very important.

-Create an out reach plan that will help you spread your ideas.
+Create an out reach plan that will spread your ideas.
 Things like guest blogging, collaboration etc can fit in really well right here.

 As a beginner it might be a bit difficult to get platforms outside your own, where you can share your ideas.